topolphukhanh/topolphukhanh.github.io/_posts/2019-03-23-lambda-2-architecture-big-data.md

 sometime there is a specific requirement such as Agile in Data Analytics, Reactive for important events in real-time.

-Researching and implementing the big data architecture can respond to real-time event with AI algorithms is dream picture of almost engineer.
+Researching and implementing the big data architecture can respond to real-time event with AI algorithms is dream picture of almost curious child.

 With some experience in real-time architecture, "great things are done by a series of small things brought together", it is Big-data-specific technologies.